Do electric cars actually save you money?

 Due to electric vehicles (EVs) being a relatively new technology, there are understandably a lot of questions from consumers in relation to them: Do electric cars save money?
 What’s the cost of running an electric car vs petrol (or the cost of charging electric car vs gasoline, for the US readers out there)?
 What’s an electric car cost per km or hybrid cost per km in comparison with petrol cars?
 And how many watts does an electric car use per km?

-There’s a whole lot to consider when weighing up the cost of running an electric car vs gas / petrol car for those who don’t know their electric car kWh per km from their Kia Soul EV, so it’s best to break each topic down to see which option will save you the most money in the long run.
+There’s a whole lot to consider when weighing up the cost of running an electric car vs gas/petrol car for those who don’t know their electric car kWh per km from their Kia Niro EV, so it’s best to break each topic down to see which option will save you the most money in the long run.